scottcolfer/scottcolfer.github.io/_posts/2017-08-25-value-manager.md

 This value-driven approach works at all levels of an organisation: from a user-story on a team backlog, to a mission on a services' roadmap, to a whole-organisation's corporate strategy.

 In 2017, this is what is needed from product management: value-driven strategy that can work in complex, adaptive systems and nudege services and organisations towards their goals.
 Total control and perfect information are not possible today, if indeed they ever were, and we need to introduce confidence through an adapative, data-driven approach that's always linked to the ultimate goal: increasing value for our users, and our organisation.
-This is why we're increasingly seeing product management moving into the leadership space, with roles such as Lead Product Manager, Product Director and Chief Product Offier much more visible than they used to be: value strategy applies to the organisation as a whole, not just the individual products and services it creates.
+This is why we're increasingly seeing product management moving into the leadership space, with roles such as Lead Product Manager, Product Director and Chief Product Offier much more visible than they used to be.
+Value strategy applies to the organisation as a whole, not just the individual products and services it creates.

 The product manager is dead.
 Long live the value manager.